• Icon Print

 • recommendations to agencies and public officials for changes in systems and procedures to prevent future corrupt conduct.

-If the report is made public, it is then published and made available from this website.
+If a report is made public once it has been furnished to the Presiding Officers, it is then published and made available from this website.

 All ICAC investigation reports published in the last 10 years are also available from this site.
 Older reports are available on request by calling (02) 8281 5999 or emailing a request to icac@icac.nsw.gov.au.